Skip to main content

 Commercial and hospitality spaces — offices, hotels, restaurants, reception areas — have enormous potential for significant art and are increasingly recognized as serious collecting contexts.
 Art in commercial spaces communicates institutional identity, creates memorable environments, and in many cases contributes directly to the experience that clients and guests associate with the brand.

-Color — Reading the Work's Palette
+Principle Four — Read the Work's Palette for Integration

 Every significant work carries a palette — a dominant set of tones that creates a visual field extending beyond the work's frame.
 Understanding and working with that palette is the key to integration.

-Works with warm palettes — golds, ochres, deep reds, burnt siennas — create warm environments that feel intimate and enveloping.
+Create warm environments that feel intimate and enveloping.
 They work exceptionally with dark walls in the same warm register — charcoal with warm undertones, deep plum, forest green — and with furniture in natural materials: leather, wood, linen, stone.

-Works with cool palettes — blues, teals, deep greens, silvery grays — create environments that feel more expansive and contemplative.
+Create environments that feel more expansive and contemplative.
 They anchor spaces intended for focus, conversation, and intellectual activity.

-Works that span a wide palette — that contain both warm and cool, both light and dark — offer the greatest flexibility and the greatest compositional challenge.
+Offer the greatest flexibility and the greatest compositional challenge.
 They can unite disparate elements of a room, but they require careful placement to avoid visual competition with the surrounding environment.

 Even the most perfectly placed work in the most carefully designed room will underperform its potential under poor lighting.
 And the same work, properly lit, will exceed every expectation.

-The principle is simple: warm LED spotlights, positioned at 30 degrees from vertical, directed at the center of the work.
+Warm LED spotlights, positioned at 30 degrees from vertical, directed at the center of the work.
 Two spotlights positioned to minimize shadowing from the frame are more effective than a single centered source.
 The ambient light level in the room should be lower than the light level on the work — creating a differential that draws the eye and elevates the piece.

 This is not complicated or expensive.
 But it requires intention.
 The collector who installs the right lighting for their acquisitions is the collector who experiences the works as they were meant to be experienced — at full luminosity, full depth, full presence.

-AWB Arts in Your Space
+How AWB Arts Works in Your Space

 Every work in the AWB Arts collection has been created with specific spatial intentions — with an understanding of how scale, palette, and compositional energy interact with the environments in which art lives.